 Ropa Vieja, a dish famous in Cuba and in some of the Caribbean, features thin strands of shredded beef in a rich and flavorful sauce of peppers, tomatoes, onions and spices.

-Not only can it make some of the best, family friendly meals in record time, it can be such a wonderful way for us to save money!
+Not only can it make some of the best, family friendly meals in record time, it can be such a wonderful way for me to save money!
 Being able to make delicious meals at home in a fraction of the time (and price!) is definitely a wonderful thing.

 One of the best reasons to pick up an Instant Pot is to be able to make a roast faster than that of a slow cooker.
 Before the Instant Pot, I’d toss (literally!) a roast in the slow cooker in the morning and let that baby cook all day.

 The house smelled quite incredible as the day progressed.
 However, the kids knew that they would have to wait hours before it was finished and ready to eat.

 This roast cooked up quickly as I cleaned the house on a random Saturday morning.
 The mixture of spices, tomato paste and fire roasted tomatoes made my house smell incredible!

 Cuban Ropa Vieja